asset-group/asset-group.github.io/_posts/2021-04-14-translation.md

 <font color="red"><b>NEW:</b></font>
 Our <a href="https://asset-group.github.io/papers/Greyhound.pdf">Greyhound Fuzzer</a> (for both Wi-Fi and BLE) is now successfully integrated into a commercial pen testing tool used by major automotive industry (names undisclosed due to confidentiality).
-They have subesequently used the Greyhound component to discover new Denial-of-Service (DoS) attacks.
+They have subsequently used the Greyhound component to discover new Denial-of-Service (DoS) attacks.
 We are glad to see the translation, commercial success and effectiveness at industrial scale within just two years of the inception of Greyhound project at ASSET group.
 </p>